louisaspicer/thermostat/README.md

 ## How to open: ##

-  * Clone this repo to your machine
+  * Clone this repo to your machine and `cd` into that directory.
-  * In the Command Line, run `open index.html`
+  * To open the app, run `open index.html` in the command line.
+  * To run the Jasmine tests, run 'open SpecRunner.html` in the command line.

 ## How to use the app: ##
   * To view the weather in your city, type in your city and click the submit page